aws-samples/amazon-q-slack-gateway/README.md

 4. In the app DM channel, say *Hello*.
 In a team channel, ask it for help with an @mention.
 5. Enjoy.

+## Contributing, and reporting issues

+We welcome your contributions to our project.
+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+## Security

+See [Security issue notifications](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the [LICENSE](./LICENSE) file.